antona14/Thesis/README.md

 # Master's thesis
 #### Anton & Yinggang
-This code is a part of our master's thesis project at DTU in the spring of 2022.
+This repository is a part of our master's thesis project at DTU in the spring of 2022.

-This is were we will store our project's scripts, notebooks, use cases and more
+The following items will be available:

+* Code
+* Scripts / Notebooks
+* Applications
+* Use cases
+* Thesis

+For further information, please contact us:
+Anton - antonarnarsson@gmail.com
+Yinggang -